PVLI-25-26/PVLI-Project/GDD/Internal Technical Document/Room and dungeon editor.md

 As you can see, its *custom properties* will already be populated with a `state` and a `PatrolRoute`.
 This properties will be explained in the following section.

 Now you just need to specify the *identifier* of the **Enemy** to make sure the game knows what item enemy are trying to instance.
 Enter the *identifier* in the `Class` property of the object created.
+You can enter multiple *identifiers* separated by **spaces** to spawn any of the entities randomly.
 *identifiers* of item are defined in their `JSON` file at `src/configs/Enemies/<enemy>-config.json`.
 ![[Screenshot from 2025-11-24 23-14-58.png]]